Automorphisms of Curves and Weierstrass semigroups for Harbater-Katz-Gabber covers: Enumerating jumps

 We now consider the HKG extension of the rational function field given by:

 This extension, has ramification filtration

-Indeed, since we take the quotient by a subgroup that is a group in the ramification filtration the lower indices behave well, \cite[Corollary on page 64]{SeL}, and has representation filtration $\ker \rho_{c_1}/ \ker \rho_{r-1}$.
-Using the previous argument we see that the last groups in both filtrations are equal and proceed inductively using theorem \ref{jumps}. \end{proof}
+Indeed, we know by \cite[Corollary on page 64]{SeL} that the ramification filtration of the quotient group $G/H$ when $H=G_j$ is a subgroup of the ramification filtration is given by $(G/H)_i=G_i/H$ for $i\leq j$ and $(G/H)_i=\{1\}$ for $i\geq j$.
+The representation filtration of $\frac{G_1(P)}{G_{b_\mu}}$ is formed by the quotients of the representation filtration of $\ker \rho_{c_1}$ by $\ker \rho_{r-1}$.
+Using the previous argument we see that the last groups in both filtrations are equal and we proceed inductively using theorem \ref{jumps}. \end{proof}

-We will now focus on the case where the first jump equals one: \begin{corollary} The condition $G_1(P)> G_2(P)$ is equivalent to $F^{\ker\rho_{c_2}}$ being rational. \end{corollary} \begin{proof} Let $[G_1(P):\ker\rho_{c_2}]=:q$.
+We will now focus on the case where the first jump equals one: \begin{corollary} The condition $G_1(P)> G_2(P)$ is equivalent to ${F_2}$ being rational. \end{corollary} \begin{proof} Let $[G_1(P):\ker\rho_{c_2}]=:q$.
 The group $G_1(P)/\ker \rho_{c_2}$ is elementary abelian of order $q$ with a unique jump, say at $\upsilon$.
 The Riemann--Hurwitz theorem implies:

-and $\upsilon=1$ if and only if $g_{F^{\ker\rho_{c_2}}}=0$. \end{proof}
+and $\upsilon=1$ if and only if $g_{F_2}=0$. \end{proof}